A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 Also, when you’re in a period of transition, your basic security needs easily get triggered.
 Safety implies a certain degree of normalcy and control.

-When your need for safety is threatened, you feel out of control.
-Naturally, you’ll want to get a grip on things.
 Routines help us do that.
 But when you’re in the midst of a major life transition—for example, moving, out of work, or getting a divorce—you may feel unsafe.

-Love and Belonging Needs
+3) Love and Belonging Needs – Connection

 Belonging is a psychological need predominant in adolescence (called identity crisis in Erik Erikson’s model), and this need often remains unmet in adulthood.

 Belonging is a feeling of connection with and approval from others.
-It starts with our immediate family, then bridges out to friends, religious groups, and other social groups (like sports teams or clubs).
+It starts with our immediate family, then branches out to friends, religious groups, and other social groups (like sports teams or clubs).
 This need to belong later extends into professional relationships and a significant other.

 Love and Belonging Needs Examples